 Some bbq restaurants buy smoked spices to season their barbecue sauce.

-You can add sea salt, paprika, garlic, chili powder, black pepper, cumin, onion, oregano—all slow smoked.
+Add sea salt, paprika, garlic, chili powder, black pepper, cumin, onion, and oregano—all slow smoked.

-Cap tightly then keep in the refrigerator for when the hankering for barbecue hits.
-The barbecue sauce retains the smoky flavor so it can be used to barbecue ribs in the crock pot or a brisket cooked in the oven and still have it taste like it just came off the bbq pit.
+Cap tightly, then keep in the refrigerator when the desire for barbecue hits.
+The barbecue sauce retains the smoky flavor, so it can be used to barbecue ribs in the crock pot, or brisket cooked in the oven and still have its taste like it just came off the bbq pit.

 Smoky Barbecue Seasoning

 The best bbq sauce is the one that satisfies the cook.
-Make home made barbecue seasoning then add it to whatever liquids preferred for making the personal sauce.
+Make homemade barbecue seasoning, then add it to whatever liquids are preferred for making the personal sauce.